isomerpages/mas-moneysense/index.md

       description: To strengthen your finances, you need to know about new financial instruments and understanding the changing environment.
   - infopic:
-      title: Are You Planning Your Finances Well
+      title: Are You Planning Your Finances Well?
-      button: Read More
+      button: Find Out More
       url: /planning-your-finances
       image: /images/Homepage/planning your finances.jfif
       alt: are you planning your finances
+      description: What are your most important financial planning needs?
+How do you go about closing gaps in your finances?
+We break it down for you.
   - infopic:
       title: Navigating Major Financial Decisions
       button: Read More